M7-TROJAN/oop-console-Projects/Console Applications/README.md

-# C++ Programming Language Projects
+# Console Applications Projects

-Welcome to my repository showcasing a collection of diverse C++ programming projects developed during my training journey.
+Welcome to my repository showcasing a collection of diverse C++ and C# programming projects developed during my training journey.
 Each project serves as a demonstration of my proficiency in C++ programming concepts and software development practices.
 These projects are designed to provide insight into logical problem-solving, algorithmic thinking, and effective coding practices.

 ## Project List